 As emerging technologies are set to take over IT jobs in India and around the world, candidates need to show more than just an engineering degree and expertise in programming languages to join this disrupted workforce.

 Executives who join companies to lead a digital transformation process are faced with a range of barriers, and may even abandon the project in just a few months.
-He or she will walk away frustrated and tired of fighting against the tide.
-The reason for this is that these professionals are hired with the support and incentive of the CEO, but soon find themselves alone.
+But a Chief Digital Officer is necessary and hard to find.

 Young women, it seems, have a healthy sense of ambition.
 Nearly three quarters of them in the early stages of their professional careers aim to reach the top level of the corporate ladder, according to the recent ‘Leaders & Daughters Global Survey‘ report by Egon Zehnder.

 What is the right route to the top for ambitious women leaders?
 Female executives are usually told that P&L, with its implied responsibility for monitoring resources and costs, is the fast track to the C-Suite, reports the Financial Times.